 On Thursday, the Nevada State Athletic Commission (NSAC) voted 3-2 to suspend Julio Cesar Chavez for nine months and fine the former WBC middleweight titlist $900,000 as a result of testing positive for marijuana following his September 15 bout with Sergio Martinez.

-The debate in boxing circles is whether marijuana, thought of as a recreational drug, can be considered a performance enhancer.
+The debate in boxing circles is whether best e nectar collector, thought of as a recreational drug, can be considered a performance enhancer.
 And the answer is yes– if the fighter admits to having used it as a performance enhancing drug.

 An illegal substance taken in order to artificially overcome some natural obstacle to training?
 Sounds pretty clear.
 Granted, Chavez Jr. didn’t get popped injecting gorilla blood into his system or freebasing rhino testosterone, but it’s obvious the kid was nabbed doing the wrong thing for the wrong reason.
 It would’ve been much more to his benefit had he admitted to smoking a few joints with a bag of Flamin’ Hot Cheetos while watching a Seth Rogen film marathon.